 Introduced in the 1840s, with tasty 2 pound sweet and flavorful conical heads.
-This very early Cabbage variety was sold commercially by Peter Henderson in the late 1860s.
+Early Jersey Wakefield was sold commercially by Peter Henderson in the late 1860s.
 (70 days)

 Each packet contains approximately 300 seeds.

 Start cabbage seeds for transplants 4 to 6 weeks prior to desired transplanting date.
 Seedlings need bright artificial light or full sun; in early spring, a cold frame is ideal.
 Seed should be covered no deeper than one quarter inch.
 Grow Early Jersey Wakefield in relatively cool conditions — no more than about 75 degrees Fahrenheit during the day, as cool as 45 degrees at night.

 When the young plants have developed 2 to 4 true leaves they are ready to transplant in the garden.
 Set the plants in the garden about 4 weeks before last frost date in the spring, or about 6 weeks before first frost when fall planting.
 Space the plant about 24-inches apart.
 Plants need good rich soil and abundant moisture to produce solid, crisp heads.
 Some varieties will produce secondary heads when the main head is cut cleanly from the stem just above ground level.